AgeBK/ak-fine-wine/README.md

 - fetch by products 2 for deals
 - and many more

 I've built a shopping cart as well which you can add products to.
 The cart uses RTK which can be accessed anywhere in the site.
 You can increase and decrease amounts and enter a correct discount code.
-Caluclations are automatically made in the cart for a variety of discounts that apply to a range of many products (2 for $XX, 10 for $100, 10% off when code is entered etc) The idea being that the user can have a simulated on-line shopping experience.
+Calculations are automatically made in the cart for a variety of discounts that apply to a range of many products (2 for $XX, 10 for $100, 10% off when code is entered etc) The idea being that the user can have a simulated on-line shopping experience.

 ## Features

-- Authoriziation
+- Authorisiation
 - Admin panel where CRUD operations can be performed for products
 - Over 1600 products
 - Over 70 components
+- Search bar (MUI auto complete)
+- Shopping cart
+- Responsive carousel
-- Multiple filters (price, rating, variety, region)
+- Multiple filters (price, rating, variety, region, (search by id and name also in admin))
 - Dynamic header/blurb on Category page (variety change)
-- Sorting (alphabetical, price, on sale items)
+- Sorting (alphabetical, price, sale items)
 - Paging
 - Items per page selector

-- Search bar (auto complete)
-- Shopping cart
-- Responsive carousel
+## Performance

+- Scores high 90-100 in all aspects of lighthouse report

 ## Pages.